cultuurnet/apidocs/projects/widgets/docs/getting-started.md

 ## 3. Activating your widget project to use real event data

 In order to use real event data in your widget you must activate your widget project on [Projectaanvraag](https://projectaanvraag.uitdatabank.be).
-When activating you agree with the payment of a yearly fee.
+When activating you agree with the payment of a yearly fee, unless you have a coupon code that gives you free access to real event data (only applicable under specific conditions).

 <!-- theme: success -->